 Are you facing criminal racketeering charges in Phoenix, Arizona?
 If so, contact the experienced Phoenix RICO defense lawyers at the Orent Law Offices.
 We have decades of experience representing the people of Phoenix against serious criminal charges.

 If you’ve been arrested or charged with racketeering charges, we’ll fight to protect you and your future.
-Your first consultation is free, so give our Phoenix criminal defense lawyers a call today at (480) 656-7301 to learn more.
+Your first consultation is free, so give our criminal defense lawyers in Phoenix, AZ a call today at (480) 656-7301 to learn more.

 It’s important to understand that this is a serious offense that can carry harsh penalties.
 The state will not hesitate to begin gathering evidence and building its case against you.
 An experienced Phoenix criminal defense lawyer will scrutinize all the evidence against you, question the motives of your arrest, and ultimately help you obtain the best possible outcome for your case.

 If you’re looking for skilled legal representation, you should contact Orent Law Offices, PLC.
-Our legal team includes some of the most experienced criminal defense lawyers in Phoenix.
+Our legal team includes some of the most experienced Phoenix criminal defense attorneys.
 Founding attorney Craig Orent has over 33 years of experience handling some of the most complex criminal cases in Arizona.
 Contact us today to get started on your defense.

 Under Arizona law, it is unlawful to use a business or other organization of people to perform criminal acts.
 If you are caught, you could face federal RICO charges in addition to penalties at the state level.